Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-time-management-english.rst

 For example, if the user specifies a tick duration of 20ms, then all durations will be multiples of 20ms (possibly 0ms - instant actions are supported) and the simulation will run at 50Hz.

-Note that, for the models to be as much as possible uncoupled from the simulation frequency, they should express their timings in terms of actual "absolute" durations (ex: 100ms), rather than in terms of a number of ticks (ex: 5 ticks, at 50Hz).
+Note that, for the models to be as much as possible uncoupled from the simulation frequency, they should express their timings in terms of actual "absolute" durations (e.g. 100ms), rather than in terms of a number of ticks (e.g. 5 ticks, at 50Hz).

-This way, changing the simulation frequency (ex: setting it to 100Hz) will not imply that all models need to have their internal timing settings updated accordingly; indeed the engine is able to convert at runtime such actual durations into the relevant number of ticks, and will automatically ensure that the relative quantification error that is then induced stays below a threshold (either the default one or a user-defined one).
+This way, changing the simulation frequency (e.g. setting it to 100Hz) will not imply that all models need to have their internal timing settings updated accordingly; indeed the engine is able to convert at runtime such actual durations into the relevant number of ticks, and will automatically ensure that the relative quantification error that is then induced stays below a threshold (either the default one or a user-defined one).
 If the quantification error is too high, the simulation will just report it and stop.

 Spontaneous Behaviours & Triggered Actions